 How did it roll out from there?

 I started reaching out to people and found amazing stories.
 There was one woman who is a Type 1 diabetic, who hacked her own artificial pancreas and built it open source so anyone could do it.
 I found another story of a father and a mother whose son had severe epilepsy, over 200 seizures a day, and they read about treatment with CBD, but it was illegal in the U.S. They went to Great Britain, treated him with CBD, and ultimately got his seizures down to under 10 a day, and it’s now in clinical trials in the U.S. I looked for stories of people who drove the change instead of the industry driving change.
+If you need unique CBD products, you may try CBD oils or delta 8 gummies.

 Seems like a big risk—did it work out as you had hoped?